Harbour-Enterprises/SuperDoc/packages/ai/README.md

   enableLogging: true,
 });

-const result = await builder.execute('Add tracked changes that tighten the executive summary.');
+const result = await planner.execute('Add tracked changes that tighten the executive summary.');

 console.log(result.executedTools); // e.g. ['insertTrackedChanges', 'respond']
-console.log(result.response); // Builder’s textual reply (if any)
+console.log(result.response); // Planner's textual reply (if any)
 ```

-### AIBuilder Highlights
+### AIPlanner Highlights

-- **Planning Prompt** – Builder sends the document text, JSON, and schema summary (when available) to the LLM and asks for a JSON plan (`tool`, `instruction`).
+- **Planning Prompt** – Planner sends the document text, JSON, and schema summary (when available) to the LLM and asks for a JSON plan (`tool`, `instruction`).
 - **Tool Registry** – Built-in tools cover find/highlight, replace (single/all), tracked changes, comments, summaries, content insertion, and a `respond` fallback.
 You can inject your own tool definitions if needed.
 - **Formatting Preservation** – Every editing tool is backed by the `EditorAdapter`, which maintains marks and inline styling via `replaceText`, tracked changes, and comment helpers.
 - **Execution Results** – `execute` returns whether the run succeeded, which tools ran, any textual response, the parsed plan, and warnings for skipped steps.

-Use `AIBuilder` when you want prompt → plan → action orchestration (redlining, drafting, reviews) while keeping full control over the resulting document edits.
+Use `AIPlanner` when you want prompt → plan → action orchestration (redlining, drafting, reviews) while keeping full control over the resulting document edits.

 #### `insertComments(instruction)`